DanielDomentean/ItsBased/README.md

-# ItsBased
+# ItsBased game jam early 2025 repository

-It's Based game jam 2025 repository
+Theme is "The Red Planet"